Q: I’m starting divorce proceedings against my husband. How much spousal support am I eligible to receive?

 A: No. Either spouse can be ordered to pay support to the other; it's based on income and resources, not gender.

 This "Law You Can Use" legal information article was provided by the Ohio State Bar Association.
-It was originally prepared by Sylvania attorney Pamela Manning, and updated by Cleveland attorney Laurel G. Stein of Nee/Bittinger, LLC.
+It was originally prepared by Sylvania attorney Pamela Manning, and updated by Cleveland attorney Laurel G. Stein of Bittinger Law.